Publishing a Workflow Version

 {% step %}

-### Alternatively, publish the workflow directly from the Workflow Editor &#x20;
+### Alternatively, Publish the Workflow Directly from the Workflow Editor

-You can also publish the workflow directly from the **Workflow Editor window** after finalizing changes.
-Details on how to use it can be found in the instructions for [creating a new workflow](/command-centre/accessnow-user-guide/workflow-creation/creating-and-managing-workflows/workflow-management/creating-a-new-workflow.md) and in the [editing a workflow ](/command-centre/accessnow-user-guide/workflow-creation/creating-and-managing-workflows/workflow-management/editing-a-workflow-version.md)section.
+You can also publish the workflow directly from the **Workflow Editor** window after finalising changes.
+Details on how to use it are available in the instructions for [creating a new workflow](/command-centre/accessnow-user-guide/workflow-creation/creating-and-managing-workflows/workflow-management/creating-a-new-workflow.md) and [editing a workflow](/command-centre/accessnow-user-guide/workflow-creation/creating-and-managing-workflows/workflow-management/editing-a-workflow-version.md).

 {% endstep %}